 I then incorporate figurative elements or other symbols, usually line drawings that interact with the landscapes.
-My figures come from multiple sources that reference history, pop culture, or other art.
-The symbols are often adapted from more esoteric sources, such as the occult, physics, international safety symbols, or sacred geometry.
-I strive for an iconic and alluring narrative that’s opulent and lush and reflects the complexities of modern life.
+The figures come from multiple sources that reference history, pop culture, or other art, and the symbols are often adapted from more esoteric sources, such as sacred geometry, physics, the occult, religion, or international safety symbols.
+Underpinning much of this are mythological archetypes that to me epitomize our human naiveté and hubris.
+I want to suggest an iconic and alluring narrative that is opulent and lush but that reflects the complexities of modern life.

 My work reflects my frustrations, fears, and anger about an uncertain future.
 I feel impotent in the face of so much change and destruction, and my art becomes a repository for these thoughts, buoyed by a little wisp of hope like a prayer or a wish.